Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 1nd floor (57 m)

-Spectacular panoramic view from the second floor of the Eiffel Tower
+Panoramic view from the second floor

 2nd floor (115 m)